cabol/nebulex/guides/getting-started.md

     [declarative annotation-based caching via decorators][nbx_caching],
     you have to add `:decorator` to the dependency list.

-  * For enabling Telemetry events dispatched when using Nebulex stats you have to add `:telemetry` to the dependency list.
+  * For enabling Telemetry events to be dispatched when using Nebulex, you have to add `:telemetry` to the dependency list.
     See [telemetry guide][telemetry].

-  * If you are using an adapter different than the built-in ones (e.g: Cachex or Redis adapter), you have to add the adapter dependency too.
+  * If you want to use an external adapter (e.g: Cachex or Redis adapter), you have to add the adapter dependency too.

 [nbx_caching]: http://hexdocs.pm/nebulex/Nebulex.Caching.html
 [telemetry]: http://hexdocs.pm/nebulex/telemetry.html